 Avoid transparency in your PNG.

-Don’t choose a category that your extension clearly does not fit into.
-Example: Specifying the “Schedule and Countdowns” category for a Destiny 2 gear extension.
+Don’t choose a category that your extension clearly does not match - for example, specifying the “Schedule and Countdowns” category for a Destiny 2 gear extension.

-Once the extension is configured and installed, make onboarding for viewers seamless, to increase engagement.
-For video-based Extensions, a subtle animation can be used to draw the user’s eye to engage with your experience.
-For panel Extensions, consider a splash screen explaining the extension’s capability (unless it is an informational extension, such as dynamically displaying the top cheerers on a stream).
+Once the extension is configured and installed, simplify onboarding for viewers to increase their engagement.
+For video-based Extensions, a subtle animation can be used to draw the viewer’s eye to engage with your experience.
+For panel Extensions, consider a splash screen explaining the extension’s capability (unless it is an informational extension, such as one that dynamically displays the top cheerers on a stream).

-Extensions should not be distracting (remember the <blink> tag?), but it is fair game to provide small clues; e.g., subtle bounces to indicate interactivity and brief flashes to indicate state changes.
-A distracting extension forces the viewer’s attention on your extension, away from the broadcast.
-The paradigm is still new and might require a little training of Twitch viewers.
+Extensions should not be distracting (remember the <blink> tag?), but it is appropriate to provide small clues; e.g., subtle bounces to indicate interactivity, and brief flashes to indicate state changes.
+A distracting extension focuses the viewer’s attention on your extension, away from the broadcast.
+This paradigm is still new and might require a little training of Twitch viewers.